 “Not only does Terry Minton understand this space, he has a consistent track record of delivering in fundraising, product development and intellectual property licensing and other monetization activities,” added Littleton, who had been serving as interim CEO until a nationwide search for a replacement led Naprogenix to Minton.

-Naprogenix is the recipient of over $6 million in National Institutes of Health (NIH) Small Business Innovation Research (SBIR) and Small Business Technology Transfer Research (STTR) funding, as well as support from the Kentucky Science and Technology Corporation, and is the exclusive licensee of patented technology owned by the University of Kentucky Research Foundation, Inc.
+Naprogenix is the recipient of National Institutes of Health (NIH) Small Business Innovation Research (SBIR) and Small Business Technology Transfer Research (STTR) funding, as well as support from the Kentucky Science and Technology Corporation, and is the exclusive licensee of patented technology owned by the University of Kentucky Research Foundation, Inc.

 Naprogenix’s technology harnesses the power of plant metabolism by subjecting native and engineered plant extracts to high-throughput pharmacological screening to discover novel, patentable structures and activities useful for the treatment of neurodegenerative diseases, cancer, age-related macular degeneration, and other chronic diseases.
 Certain of the natural products are also useful as all-natural pesticides.